 We will work with you to identify what is important to you and build on your strengths and abilities to ensure you are able to lead the life you want to.
 We do this in the most proportionate way with you which could be done over the phone.
 In doing this we will make recommendations about what you can do to reduce or delay your need.

 In any discussion with you we would look to what is available in your local community, below are just some examples of what these could include.
-For a wider range of options, we recommend looking at
+For a wider range of options, we recommend looking at:

 Meal delivery services can provide hot, frozen or chilled meals delivered to your door on the days you choose, on a temporary or permanent basis.
 Many meal providers are able to cater for special diets.
-Companies providing meal delivery services can be found on Dorset Directory or by contacting us.
+Companies providing meal delivery services can be found on our Community Directory or by contacting us.

-Befriending and Good Neighbour services are a great way to combat loneliness and isolation for those who have difficulty in getting out and about.
+Befriending and Good Neighbour services are a great way to combat loneliness and isolation for those who have difficulty getting out and about.

 Befrienders are volunteers who keep in regular contact and give you a link with the outside world.
 A befriender provides conversation and companionship over a long period of time, either through visits or a chat over the phone at a pre-arranged time.
 This can help to reduce feelings of loneliness and increase motivation and confidence.